 Sub MergeToCenteAcross() 'Removes Merged cells format and applies Center Across Selection If TypeName(Selection) = "Range" And Selection.Rows.Count = 1 Then Selection.UnMerge Selection.HorizontalAlignment = xlCenterAcrossSelection End If End Sub

-This was a recorded macro that I added an If statement to.
+This started out as a recorded macro and I added an If statement.

 As with much VBA code you can read this code and get a good understand what is happening.

 Selection is a key word that describes what is selected when you run the macro.
 Because Selection could be a chart or a column I have vetted it with the If statement, making sure it is a range and only has one row.
 Selection is a very powerful keyword and I use it frequently.

 The two lines that start with Selection were both recorded.